Winning Approaches for Talented Transfers in STEM

 Webster University invites qualified applicants to apply for a WATTS Scholarship (Winning Approaches for Talented Transfers in STEM).
 The WATTS program was made available through a grant from the National Science Foundation’s Scholarships for Science, Technology, Engineering, and Math (S-STEM) program.

-For the 2024-2025 academic year, Webster University will award WATTS Scholarships of up to $10,000 each to the eight most qualified applicants.
-WATTS Scholarship applications for Fall 2024 enrollment will be accepted until April 15, 2024.*
+For the 2025-2026 academic year, Webster University will award WATTS Scholarships of up to $10,000 each to the eight most qualified applicants.
+WATTS Scholarship applications for Fall 2025 enrollment will be accepted on a rolling basis, but priority will be given to those applying before April 15, 2025.

-If you are interested but would like to learn more, email Mary Preuss for more information.
+If you are interested but would like to learn more, email Mary Lai Preuss for more information.

 Briana Robles